GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 🧪 View experiment at: http://my-mlflow-release-tracking:80/#/experiments/1
 ```

-Or you can go to your MLFlow and check metrics.
+Or you can go to your MLFlow and check metrics.The whole fine-tuning experiment should take about 26 minutes.

 ## Model registry
 After the fine-tuning job is finished, you can check the result in MLFlow UI.